sahinya17/FIT3162_Group3B_UI/README.md

 1. Once the prerequisites installed, download the 2 files namely 'LaptopsTrainingDataAttributes.csv' and 'ScorePrediction.R' from 'ScorePrediction_UI' folder.
 2. Save the two files in the same directory
 3. Open R studio, go to File ->  Open File..
 Browse through your documents and click on 'ScorePrediction.R'
+4. Go to Session -> Set Working Directory -> To Source File Location
+5. Click on checkbox 'Source on Save'
-4. Click on Run
+6. Click on Run
-5. The console will ask for user input
+7. The console will ask for user input

 **Built With**